htcondor/htcondor/docs/version-history/development-release-series-89.rst

    to job attributes.
 This should make adding new submit keywords in the furture quicker and more reliable.
    :ticket:`7044`

+-  Added a new multifile transfer plugin for downloading files from Box.com user accounts.
+This supports URLs like "box://path/to/file" and using the plugin requires the admin configure the condor_credd to allow users to obtain Box.com tokens and requires the user request Box.com tokens in their submit file. :ticket:`7007`

 -  File transfer plugins can now be supplied by the job. :ticket:`6855`

 Bugs Fixed: